Invariant measures of Mass Migration Processes: The model

 where $(p(x,y),x,y\in \X)$ is a transition probability on $\X$, and where, for all $\a,\,\b\in\N$,

 This dynamics is {\sl conservative}: the total number of particles involved in a transition is preserved.
 When $\X$ is finite, rates (\ref{rate0}) define straightforwardly a Markov process $(\eta_t)_{t \geq 0}$ on the state space $\N^{\X}$.
 When $\X$ is countably infinite, some care is required to define $(\eta_t)_{t\ge 0}$ as a Markov process.
 For this, we rely on methods by Andjel \cite{andjel} and Liggett \& Spitzer \cite{liggett-spitzer} and proceed as follows.
-Details and proofs are given in Section \ref{sec:construction}. \\ \\
+Details and proofs are given in Section \ref{sec:construction}. \\ \\ To avoid initial configurations that could cause explosions, we first restrict the state space to